 This recipe for homemade Carrot Juice will have you wanting more.
-It is so fresh and delicious that you’ll never have store-bought carrot juice again.
+It is so fresh and delicious that you’ll never buy store-bought carrot juice again.
+It combines sweet carrots and apples, spicy ginger, and celery for a nutritious combination that can’t be beaten!

-Let’s take a look at what is in my recipe for carrot juice.
+Let’s take a deeper look at what is in my recipe for carrot juice.

 - Carrots.
 Carrots are full of phytonutrients, carotenoids (beta carotene), phenolics (antioxidant, antimutagenic and antitumor activities), vitamin K and potassium.
 Look for organic 5-pound bags.
 They cost anywhere from $4 – $6 per bag.
 If you start juicing a lot, you might want to invest in a 25-pound bag of organic carrots.
 (The larger bag costs about $20 at my local Publix, making it a great value.)